Skip to Main Content

 Good student discount

-Students who earn good grades might qualify for cheaper car insurance through a good student discount.
-This is one of the more common student discounts and typically applies to both students listed on their own policies and those listed as additional drivers on their parents'.
+Students who earn good grades might qualify for cheaper car insurance through a good student discount, generally reducing total costs by 10 to 25%.
+This is one of the more common student discounts and usually can apply to students with their own policy or as additional drivers on their parents' policy.
 Typically, drivers must be full-time students who earn a 3.0 GPA or higher — or the equivalent to a "B" average — and be under a certain age to qualify.
 Students may need to periodically send a report card or transcript to their insurance company to maintain eligibility.

 Driver's training discount